Jan-Paul-Kleijn/FormMaker/README.md

 * Create the thank you page in `FormMaker/inc/thank-you.php`.
 * Create the epilogue page in `FormMaker/inc/epilogue.php`.
 * Select this template in the WordPress page you would like to see this form on.
 You can do this at: `page settings -> page attributes -> select template`.
-* Voila, you now have a dynamic form with on-the-fly pricing and all bells and whistles on it.

 ## Create formMaker form inputs
 Form inputs are made based on the information that is given to the create_form_input object.